 Letter Jam is a word game; each player is given a word, created using letter cards.
 Here’s the twist: a player’s letter cards are facing away from them such that everyone else can see them.
 In Letter Jam, players must work together to help each other deduce which letters comprise their word and then try to make a valid word using those letters.
 For fans of deduction and word games, Letter Jam is an excellent mix of these two styles.

 Tiny Towns is a Bingo-style, city-building board game.
-Every turn the master builder player calls out a resource which all players add to their personal grid, trying to arrange these resources in the building shapes.
+Every turn the one builder player calls out a resource which all players add to their personal grid, trying to arrange these resources in the building shapes.
 Tiny Towns is easy to learn and quick to play, but provides thinky gameplay as players try to puzzle their way through the construction of their tiny town.

 Birds, birds, birds!
 There is hardly a more inviting family game than the 2019 Kennerspiel des Jahres winner, Wingspan.
 The unique bird theme, the gorgeous artwork, the educational appeal, and the superb Stonemaier Games’ production make Wingspan a favourite amongst anyone who plays it.
 Wingspan is also a fantastic family game to introduce engine-building.
 It is, after all, with good reason that Wingspan is ranked #1 on BoardGameGeek’s family games list.